Signal-K/deepdock/content/_Daily/Dashboard.md

 > **Tip:** Just dump everything here.
 Click "Organize Daily Notes" button to auto-organize.

 ### Quick Thoughts
+An idea I did just have is should we have the playable version of #Star-Sailors web be based on a different link so I can more clearly differentiate between visitors & players?
+This could have been really useful for when we did have that period where we got a little bit of attention...but I think I'm going to do this anyway.
+Was going to check with Rhys first but I genuinely can't think of a downside to this.
+So....into the task bucket it goes!

+(not sure if I've discussed this here yet) -> is the anon user feature harming my growth ability?
+Is the graduation process [to a full account] not working?
+Or confusing?

+I'm also taking a look into some other vercel insights to see if there's anywhere I can improve things, e.g. speed/first load time.
+> Nothing to report, really.
+So far, seems okayish.

+Update: I actually am starting to regret deciding to do this new rerouting change because I've spent the last ~90 minutes dealing with the speed/load issues that arise...fml.
+But anyway, I think that's done.

+Posthog analytics would be next for the webapp, here's where it started: https://github.com/Signal-K/client/commit/ef9a45dc63bb30d785cdf309625b6e2a119cb81a

 ### Meetings & Conversations